Leaf-Computer/lumen-blocks/docsite/README.md

-# Dioxus Blocks Sample App
+# Laminar Blocks Sample App

 A comprehensive demonstration application showcasing the capabilities of the `laminar-blocks` component library for Dioxus.
 This sample app demonstrates real-world usage patterns and provides a complete example of building modern web applications with the blocks library.